 Oltrarno is where the locals like to hang out, so it is definitely a great place for both food and a couple of drinks afterward if you are up for it.

 Headed to Amalfi Coast after Tuscany?
 Read my guides:

-Start day 2 of your Florence itinerary with a lovely breakfast either at the hotel or in a bar nearby.
+Start the second day of your 2-day itinerary in Florence with a lovely breakfast either at the hotel or in a bar nearby.
 There will be a lot of walking and activity today, so you’ll need the energy.

-These days, it’s mostly known for antique shops, jewelry shops, and art vendors.
+These days, it is mostly known for antique shops, jewelry shops, and art vendors.
 There is nothing not to love about this historical landmark with little pastel houses built on the outer walls with windows, terraces, and tiled roofs.

-Strolling through the streets, popping into random churches on the way to admire the amazing inside and loosing sense of direction as you find a cute little restaurant for lunch is hard to beat.
+Strolling through the streets, popping into random churches on the way to admire the amazing inside, and losing the sense of direction as you find a cute little restaurant for lunch is hard to beat.

 And what better than pasta and pizza for lunch AND dinner later?
 You are in Italy after all.

 Basilica di San Lorenzo